vitormoschetta/ViThor.Auth/README.md

 }
 ```

-### Email
+### E-mail

-The email service configuration must also be done in appsettings:
+E-mail configuration is not required.
+That is, only if you are going to use the email sending service to validate the user registration, add the parameters below in appsettings:

 ```json
 {